Fred Trump: Personal life

+In May 1927, over 1,000 robed members of the Ku Klux Klan (KKK) and 400 non-robed KKK supporters infiltrated a Memorial Day parade in Queens, prompting stern police intervention.
+Eight men were arrested, including the 21-year old Trump, whose charge of "refusing to disperse from a parade when ordered to do so" was dismissed.
+Another man, arrested on the same charge, was released on the basis of having been a bystander (whose foot was injured by a police car).
+Some newspaper articles on the incident list Trump's address (in Jamaica, Queens), which he is recorded as living at on various documents from 1928 to 1940.
+Despite this arrest, there is no incontrovertible evidence that Trump was a supporter of the KKK.

-Trump met his future wife Mary Anne MacLeod, an immigrant from Tong, Lewis, Scotland, at a dance party in the early to mid-1930s.
+Trump met his future wife, Mary Anne MacLeod, an immigrant from Tong, Lewis, Scotland, at a dance party in the early to mid-1930s.
 Trump told his mother the same evening that he had met his future wife.
 Trump, a Lutheran, married Mary, a Presbyterian, on January 11, 1936, at the Madison Avenue Presbyterian Church with George Arthur Buttrick officiating.
 A wedding reception was held at the Carlyle Hotel in Manhattan, and they had a single-night honeymoon in Atlantic City.
-The couple settled in Jamaica, Queens, and had five children: Maryanne Trump Barry (born 1937; a federal judge until her retirement), Fred Trump Jr. (1938–1981; an airline pilot with Trans World Airlines), Elizabeth Trump Grau (born 1942; a retired executive of Chase Manhattan Bank), Donald Trump (born 1946; the 45th president of the United States), and Robert Trump (1948–2020; a top executive of his father's property management company until his retirement).
+The couple settled in Jamaica, Queens, and had five children: Maryanne Trump Barry (1937–2023), Fred Trump Jr. (1938–1981; an airline pilot with Trans World Airlines), Elizabeth Trump Grau (born 1942; a retired executive of Chase Manhattan Bank), Donald Trump (born 1946), and Robert Trump (1948–2020; a top executive of his father's property management company until his retirement).

-Trump was a teetotaler and an authoritarian parent, maintaining curfews and forbidding cursing, lipstick, and snacking between meals.
-At the end of his day, Trump would receive a report from Mary on the children's actions and, if necessary, decide upon disciplinary actions.
-He took his children to building sites to collect empty bottles to return for the deposits.
-The boys had paper routes, and when weather conditions were poor, their father would let them make their deliveries in a limousine.
-According to Fred Jr.'s daughter, Mary L. Trump, Trump wanted his oldest son to be "invulnerable" in personality so he could take over the family business, but Fred Jr. was the opposite.
-Trump instead elevated Donald to become his business heir, teaching him to "be a killer", and telling him, "You are a king."
-Mary L. Trump states that Fred Sr. "dismantled [Fred Jr.] by devaluing and degrading every aspect of his personality" and mocked him for his decision to become an airline pilot.
-In 1981, Fred Jr. died at age 42 from complications due to his alcoholism.
+During World War II, Trump began concealing his German ancestry.
+Notwithstanding his German accent (later replaced by a New York one), he denied that he spoke the language.
+Partly due to the prominence of Jews in New York, he supported Jewish causes, with contributions (apparently starting in 1941, two weeks after the U.S. entered the war) convincing some he practiced Judaism.
+He also omitted the "h" from his middle name (sidestepping the potential implication he could be anti-Semitic as a Christian).
+Trump later falsely claimed that he was of Swedish descent and in 1973 wrongly stated that he was born in New Jersey; these deceptions were sustained in the 1980s by Donald Trump and the author of Donald's first biography.
+During the 1980s, Fred became friends with the Israeli ambassador to the United Nations, Benjamin Netanyahu, later the prime minister of Israel.